klees/ILIAS/docs/documentation/input-processing.md

 In the following we will evaluate parts of the system currently not subject to a systematic approach to security in input processing.
-We will gather requirements and assess, if and how the libraries written for the form input in the UI-Framework can be put to use to implement them.
-In this process we will derive which extensions are required for said libraries, as well as find realms that currently are not covered by ILIAS libraries or services.
+We will gather requirements and assess if and how the libraries written for the form input in the UI-Framework can be used to implement them.
+In this process we will derive which extensions are required for said libraries as well as find realms that currently are not covered by ILIAS libraries or services.